 ADDITIONAL INFORMATION FOR FACULTY SERVING ON THESIS COMMITTEES

 What are the standards or expectations for a successful Honors Thesis?
 We expect students to aim high in their research proposals.
 We also expect that if they aim high enough, they will sometimes fall at least a little short of their aspirations.
 (On the other hand, some students every year will produce work that meets, or exceeds, the standards for MA theses.)

 The minimum passing grade for the thesis is normally “A-.”
 A thesis that deserves a lower grade should not be considered a passing thesis.
-(Any ambiguities in such situations should be discussed with the Director of the Honors Program.)
+(Any ambiguities in such situations should be discussed with the Director of Senior Programs.)
 Similarly, if the student’s work in progress does not suggest an A- outcome, you should not signify your approval on the progress reports in November and January.

 It is up to the faculty of departments and programs to determine what constitutes legitimate research in their majors.
 (For instance, is research in this field defined by laboratory experiments?
 Is field research required?
 What are the norms for scholarly writing in this field?)